College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 20. Extra charging cables for laptop and phone –

 Kids lose things.
-Especially boys.
 Maybe I’m biased because I feel like I replaced 413 phone chargers and 316 computer charging cables over the years for my sons.
+It’s a great idea to buy some extras, just in case …

 21. Quick Chargers & Charging Pads –